aerisweather/mapsgl-android-webview/README.md

 You'll first need access to our AerisWeather data and services.
 If you don't already have an account and active subscription, [sign up for an AerisWeather Developer account](https://www.aerisweather.com/signup/developer/).
 Upon signing up, a demo application with your client ID and secret keys will be generated which you can use for your account configuration below.

-Including a MapsGL view in your app requires you to first set up your account using `MapsGLAccount` and providing your keys in string.xml file.
+Including a MapsGL view in your app requires you to first set up your account using `MapsGLAccount` and providing your keys in strings.xml file.

 ```
 <resources>